 It’s not necessarily the number of years of experience of an attorney.
 You need to determine the number of cases the lawyer has handled in the past.
 Of course, you want a lawyer with “real-world” experience.
 You want someone who has encountered the exact same case you are in.
 A new graduate will not have the chops to negotiate with the other party, while an experienced one will have a certain edge.

 If you do not want to settle with the other party, a lawyer will have to take the case to court.
 This is when experience really matters.
+For instance, if you’re a victim of pregnancy discrimination, it is best that you hire a pregnancy discrimination lawyer that is knowledgeable and has experience in handling this kind of case.
 The lawyer will have to argue with the other party and prove to the judge that you are the victim in the case.

 Not Consulting in Person Before Hiring the Lawyer